carlossouzacreative-hue/UX-UI/README.md

   ## 🧠 Overview
   **Easy Routine** is a mobile application focused on organizing daily routines in a simple, fast, and intuitive way.
+  The project was designed for users who want to maintain consistency without dealing with excessive settings or complex decisions.

   ## 🎯 Product Goals
   * Fast and intuitive navigation